 In addition, Glen Rock is home to many people who could be described as "urban sophisticates".
 Urban sophisticates are educated, wealthy, executives and professionals, who have urbane tastes in books, food, and travel, whether they actually live in a big city, or choose to reside in a small town.
 In big or medium-sized cities, urban sophisticates tend to frequent art institutions such as opera, symphonies, ballet, live theatre, and museums.

-Because of many things, Glen Rock is a great place for families with children to consider.
-First of all, many other families with children live here, making Glen Rock a place where both parents and children are more likely to develop social ties with other families, as well as find family-oriented services and community.
-The borough’s good public school district and large population of college-educated adults provide an environment conducive to academic values.
-With regard to real estate, Glen Rock has a high rate of owner-occupied single family homes, which tends to reflect stability in the local community.
+Glen Rock is a good choice for families with children because of several factors.
+Many other families with children live here, making it a place where both parents and children are more likely to develop social ties with other families.
+The borough’s good public school district and large population of college-educated adults provide an environment conducive to academic success.
+Many people own their own single-family homes, providing areas for children to play and stability in the community.
 Finally, Glen Rock’s overall crime rate is lower than average for the country.

-Despite being a small borough, Glen Rock has a lot of people using the train to get to and from work every day.
-Most of these people on the train are using it to get to good jobs in other cities.
+In Glen Rock, a lot of people use the train to get to work every day though Glen Rock is a relatively small borough.
+Those that ride the train are primarily traveling out of town to good jobs in other cities.

 Glen Rock is a very ethnically-diverse borough.
 The people who call Glen Rock home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Glen Rock residents report their race to be White, followed by Asian.
-Important ancestries of people in Glen Rock include Italian, Irish, Eastern European, German, and Polish.
+Important ancestries of people in Glen Rock include Irish, Italian, Eastern European, German, and Russian.

 The most common language spoken in Glen Rock is English.
-Other important languages spoken here include Korean and Spanish.
+Other important languages spoken here include Korean and Japanese.